Physics 25 Course Syllabus Spring 2012

 The final exam score is used not only to replace the lowest exam score--if one of the first four exam scores is lower than the final exam score, but also counts as the fifth examination.
 Thus, there are five exam scores with a total possible value of 500 points.
 Some students might end up with more than 500 points on the five exams because of the curving of the exam scores.

-Grade Percent Points
+Percent

 A